aarya-bhatia/dotfiles/README.md

 # dotfiles

-These are a collection of my personal configuration files and scripts.
+These are a collection of my personal configuration files.